Chaebol Families Decoded: The Korean Conglomerates Behind the Brands You Use Every Day

 The chaebol system was not an accident.
 Park Chung-hee seized power in 1961 and needed rapid industrial growth.
 His government directed state-controlled banks to extend large low-interest loans to selected industrial families, in exchange for hitting export targets.
 Families that succeeded got more capital and more contracts.
 This is covered in depth in the Modern Korean History 101 guide.
 The short version: the state built these groups on purpose, and the founding families never really gave up control.

-By November 2025, the KFTC formally designated 92 business groups as large conglomerates subject to chaebol-level regulation.
+As of the April 2026 designation cycle, the KFTC formally designates 102 business groups as large conglomerates subject to chaebol-level regulation (up from 92 in 2025).
 The Big 5 alone hold combined assets of 1,588 trillion won, up 39 percent from 2019.

 The Big 5 at a glance